 Most families are unprepared for a member to become disabled, let alone from a procedure with life-altering side effects that few healthcare providers will acknowledge or treat.

-Any misunderstandings and resentments that might have been present before ECT may be magnified, resulting in doubts about the authenticity of their loved one’s disabilities and can lead to a lack of support in addressing them.
+Any existing misunderstandings and resentments before ECT may be magnified, resulting in doubts about the authenticity of one’s losses and can lead to a lack of support in addressing them.

 Another way this can play out is when family members have an oversimplistic view that happiness is a choice and their loved one needs to change their attitude.
-Or they may doubt their depressed person’s experiences or be skeptical or distrustful of the mental health care they receive.
+Some families are distrustful of the mental health system.

 They may, understandably, be worried about ECT side effects.
-They may discourage their loved one from treatment or may distance themselves from their depressed loved one.
-If they become disabled by the treatment, they may be blamed for choosing ECT, saying things like, “What did you expect?” or “You chose this.”
+They may try to discourage their loved ones from ECT or may distance themselves from them while they undergo treatment.
+If they become disabled from ECT, the unsupportive family member may blame them for having it.
+In response to them becoming disabled by the treatment, they may say things like, “What did you expect?” or “You chose this.”

 Society

-The general public’s perception of mental health has changed significantly since I was misdiagnosed bipolar in the 90s, emphasizing seeking treatment and support for people with mental illness instead of the “shame and shun” attitudes I grew up with while undergoing psychiatric treatment as a child.
+The public’s perception of mental health has changed a lot since I was misdiagnosed with bipolar in the 90s.
+Now, there is more emphasis on seeking treatment and support for people with mental illness instead of the “shame and shun” attitudes I grew up with while undergoing psychiatric treatment as a child.

-While this shift is generally positive, it often occurs without fully understanding the nuances of diagnosis, the potential risks of psychiatric interventions, and the corruption and abuses within the mental healthcare industry, leaving many traumatized and disabled and silenced by pro-treatment dogma.
+While this attitude change is generally positive, it often happens without people fully understanding the ambiguity of diagnosis, lesser-known risks of psychiatric interventions, and the corruption and abuses within the mental healthcare industry.
+Often, those who try to raise awareness are silenced by pro-treatment dogma.

-In response to someone sharing the struggles after ECT, some may cite articles or personal anecdotes about ECT saving lives, possibly a friend, a loved one, or even themselves.
+In response to someone sharing the struggles after ECT, some may counter by sharing articles or personal anecdotes about ECT saving lives, possibly a friend, a loved one, or even themselves.

 Others may attack those disabled by ECT, accusing them of lying or delusional thinking.
-They may be told to stop stigmatizing those who benefit from ECT.
-Some people might disregard the negative consequences of electroconvulsive therapy (ECT) by comparing it to other medical procedures that also have risks.
-However, it’s important to note that most doctors provide appropriate follow-up care for patients who experience issues with other medical procedures.
-On the other hand, patients who undergo ECT often struggle to get correct aftercare for known side effects.
+They may be told that they are stigmatizing those who benefit from ECT.
+Some might dismiss negative ECT outcomes by comparing them to other medical procedures with risks.
+But it’s important to know that most doctors take care of patients having issues with other medical procedures, while people hurt by ECT often struggle to get the right care for known side effects.

 You are not alone

-If ECT has disabled you and you are struggling with grief over your losses, it’s important to know you are not alone.
-Your pain is real, and your feelings matter.
+If you are struggling with grief over your losses after ECT, you are not alone; your pain is real, and your feelings matter.

-The following strategies have helped me deal with my grief and move forward with my life after being disabled by ECT.
+The following strategies have helped me deal with my grief and move forward with my life after ECT.
 This list isn’t exhaustive, but I hope it can give you a good starting point for your recovery.

 Tip #1 Find social support

-I had been disabled for over eight years before I met others similarly harmed by ECT.
-Then, in 2015 I found a Facebook support group for people injured by the treatment.
+I had been disabled for over eight years before I met others like me.
+Then, in 2015 I found a Facebook support group for people harmed by ECT.
 For so long, I felt invisible.
-Meeting so many people with the same symptoms and struggles was life-changing.
+Meeting so many people with the same struggles was life-changing.
 It was a relief to know it wasn’t just me, that I didn’t imagine my symptoms.

 If you don’t feel comfortable joining a support group, an alternative is to read about similar experiences.
 The following is a collection of experiences with ECT: